 Nothing can compare to mac and cheese as the ultimate American’s dinner recipe.
 The reason is this dish has many varieties, including instant, manufactured products, so that people can prepare it in a snap.

 Have you known where to try your first mac and cheese yet?
 Try this recommendation.

 Although Italy is the origin of mozzarella cheese, the cheese stick or mozzarella stick dish was invented in the US.

 Mozzarella cheese is a stringy cheese made from water buffalo or cow’s milk.
-The cheese will melt when applied by heat and create a very eye-catching spinning effect.
+The cheese will melt when exposed to high heat and create a very eye-catching spinning effect.

-America’s specialty cheeses have in common: they offer original flavors from herbs and garlic to smoky and spicy flavors, typically Monterey Jack (a Californian cheese).
+America’s specialty cheeses offer original flavors from herbs and garlic to smoky and spicy taste.
+Monterey Jack (a Californian cheese) is a prime example.

 Thanks to this variety of flavors, it efficiently helps local dishes richer and deeper in tastes.
 That is also why it is also used in many dishes such as cream cheese sauce or more elegant and complex dishes.

 Pepper Jack is a famous variation of Monterey Jack cheese.
 It lends a mild flavor and creamy texture.
 This cheese is often produced with hot peppers to create the ideal base for hot and spicy dishes.